 Do you like eggnog?
 If you do, you’re going to love this creamy coquito recipe!
 The same creamy texture and flavor that only winter spices can create, that is what makes an amazing eggnog is found in a creamy classic coquito.
 However, this is an eggless drink.
 Instead of eggs, you’re going to find the delicious taste of coconut.
 Que rico.
 Enough, my mouth is watering!
 Oh guess what, this drink is elevated with rum!
 Ay ya yi, ready to party?
 No?
 Okay, omit the rum and it’s a virgin, yet delicious drink.

 Remember, everyone makes it differently, there’s no one right way.
-Adjust it to your like mi gente.
+Adjust it to your liking mi gente.

 Enjoy A Cup Of The Classic Puerto Rican Coquito This Christmas!